jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_troubleshoot_datadisplaycollect.md

 ---
 title: Data display and collection problems
 last_updated: July 29, 2016
-summary: "Known issues where unknown values or missing values or too many 0 values are shown on the SQL Server home page or its drilldowns."
+summary: "Known issues where unknown values or missing values or too many 0 values are shown on the SQL Server Overview page or its drilldowns."
 sidebar: c_sqlserver_sidebar
 permalink: sqlserver_troubleshoot_datadisplaycollect.html
 folder: ConnectSQLServer